leena-kang/leagueoflegends/README.md

 | ('top', 1)  | 0.347508 | 1.02331  |  8.06037 |  538.045 |     290.688  |

+Its worth noting here that for each position, all of the **winning teams** tend to have a **higher average** in **all columns**.
+> We will be investigating later *_if these differences are statistically significant_*, so that we can make stronger conclusions about the differences in performance between winning and losing players!

 # Assessment of Missingness

 ## NMAR Analysis
+`firstdragon`, `firstherald`, `firstbaron`
+- These values are binary, so if the value is `NaN`, it might be because these objectives were not taken at all during the game.
+Though this is unlikely, as dragons, heralds, and barons are highly beneficial to win, which is especially true during late game (i.e., after the 25 minute mark)

+`firsttower`, `firstmidtower`, `firsttothreetowers`
+- The same logic applies here, however, these are more likely to have ever occured in the game. `NaN` values on these columns could indicate that the losing team (`result` == 0) **surrendered** before any towers (mid tower, or first to three towers) were ever destroyed on either side.
+Note that is it not possible for a full (non-surrendered) game to be played AND for `firsttower` and `firsttothreetowers`to not have occured, as you must defeat at least 3 towers in order to reach the nexus.
+- We will investigate  further whether the missingness of `firstmidtower` could be dependent on the other columns.

 ## Missingness Dependency
 - **COL DIST**